 Milwaukee Avenue has metered parking until 10PM on the west side with free parking on the east side.
 The Milwaukee CTA Bus # 56 stops at Milwaukee & Thomas Street (on request) and the subway’s Blue Line stops at Milwaukee and Division.
-There are a number of restaurants and a coffee shop just steps away from the theater including the Lovely: A Bake Shop for coffee and pastries and Frontier which offers crafts beers and eclectic bar food with many more dining options along Milwaukee and Division.
+There are a number of restaurants just steps away from the theater including the Lovely: A Bake Shop for coffee and pastries and Frontier which offers crafts beers and eclectic bar food with many more dining options along Milwaukee and Division.

 The Society for Arts